-Integrity Dental Care is in the London Borough of Lewisham and provides NHS and private treatment to patients of all ages.
+Chandlers Lane Dental Practice is in Brampton, Cumbria and provides NHS and private treatment to patients of all ages.

 There is level access for people who use wheelchairs and pushchairs.
-Car parking for patients is available near the practice.
+Car parking spaces, including disabled parking, are available near the practice.